notred27/URaBOT/README.md

-# URaBot: A real-time bot detector for Twitter (a.k.a.
+# URaBot: A Real-Time Bot Detector for Twitter (a.k.a.
 X)

 ## Introduction